MicrosoftDocs/learn/learn-pr/advocates/accelerate-scale-spring-boot-application-azure-cache-redis/includes/1-introduction.md

 - Describe and differentiate the main use cases for Azure Cache for Redis.
 - Configure a Spring Boot application to use Redis as a cache for business objects.
-- Configure Spring Session to replicate HTTP Session data between server nodes.
+- Configure Spring Session to replicate HTTP session data between server nodes.

 ## Prerequisites